portocodes/homepage/content/blog/2015-november.md

 +++

-On this edition of [Porto.codes](https://www.meetup.com/portocodes/events/224338469/), we had the following talk:
+On this edition of [Porto Codes](https://www.meetup.com/portocodes/events/224338469/), we had the following talk:

 * "Personal engine vs other tools", by Miguel Mendes